-An Open Day for prospective Year 8 children and their parents is arranged at the end of term 1.
-Any parent who is unable to attend the Open Day, and who would like more information about the school, should telephone the school to arrange an appointment.
+An Open Night for prospective Year 8 children and their parents is arranged at the end of term 1.
+Any parent who is unable to attend the Open Night, and who would like more information about the school, should telephone the school to arrange an appointment.

 We understand the emotional and intellectual challenge that the transition from Primary to Grammar school poses for our Year 8 pupils, so a comprehensive induction programme is organised to address this.
 Those whose applications are successful will be invited to St Louis, with their parent(s)/guardian(s) on an afternoon during June when the new pupils will meet with their new friends, pupils currently in Year 8 and their Year Head.
 This meeting will begin the induction process before they start the school in September.

-The Year Head is usually a parent's first point of contact if there is a concern.
-The Year Head will normally remain with the Year Group as they progress through the school.
+The Tutor is usually a parent's first point of contact if there is a concern.
+The Year Head and tutor will remain with the Year Group as they progress through the school.
 Year 8 students have a study skills day during which they have a variety of different workshops, talks and activities, all aimed at improving the pupils' understanding of how to learn and work successfully.
-To complement these activities, we have developed the use of Google Classroom so pupils and parents can access some of the on-line learning materials and resources that are being used in class.
-In order to develop the diverse talents of our students, teaching classes are normally banded in groups of similar ability.
-We have high expectations of all students and procedures are kept under constant review with the aim of enabling everyone to develop his or her full potential.
+To complement these activities, we have developed the use of online learning so pupils and parents can access learning materials and resources.

+In order to develop the diverse talents of our students, teaching classes are normally banded in groups where the learning is paced appropriately.
+We have high expectations of all students and procedures are kept under constant review with the aim of enabling everyone to develop their full potential.

 The school website has a parent's section that gives guidance on how to support students with the demands of new subjects, organise books and personal equipment and to adjust to different types of homework.
 It also contains subject-specific resources, pastoral resources and guidelines necessary to help your child make a smooth transition from primary school and settle in quickly to their new and exciting environment.
+We produce a Year 8 handbook which is given to all parents and our SIMS Parent app helps keep everyone up to date on progress.

-Parent-Teacher consultation afternoons are organised for each year group.
-During this meeting parents will have the opportunity to discuss progress and application to work.
-In addition, parents receive a twice-yearly progress report.
-We value a genuine dialogue with parents which is not restricted to formal meetings but is ongoing and informal and encourage parents to contact the school at any time to discuss their child's progress or welfare.
+Parent-Teacher consultations are organised for each year group.
+During these meetings parents will have the opportunity to discuss progress and application to work.
+In addition, parents receive a bi-annual progress report.
+We value a genuine dialogue with parents which is not restricted to formal meetings but is ongoing and informal.
+Please allow teachers adequate time to respond to any concerns raised.